verebes1/XCode-Templates/README.md

 ## How to use ?

 See the demo below.
 Once you install it it will be available at the bottom of your Xcode app templates with your chosen folder name.
+Just select your custom template.
+In Programmatic-UIKit option you are able to set your default ViewController's name and you can also embed it in a NavigationController.
+In Storyboard and SwiftUI those options are disabled.

 ## Customization: